 Notation: For legibility, we only use the picture corresponding to the CROSS gesture.
-When the gesture is duplicated, the two occurrences of CROSS should be realized next to each other rather than in exactly the same position.
+When the gesture is duplicated (in a punctuated fashion), the two occurrences of CROSS should be realized next to each other rather than in exactly the same position, with a clear break between them.

-(9) I knew that whenever there was a room and finally saw
+(9) I knew that whenever there was a CROSS

-[cross], it was part of a
+[cross], it was part of a CROSS CROSS

-[pair]6.
-I entered a
+[pair]8.
+I entered a room and finally saw